xaviershilosaputra/GitGud/README.md

 ### Future updates

 * **Multiplayer "Race" mode** — Compete with others to solve Git puzzles the fastest.
-* **Custom scenario editor** — Allow educators to create their own narrative arcs and tasks.
 * **Advanced visualization** — Addition of more detailed 3D representations of complex rebase operations.

 ## License